What is Locky Ransomware?November 9, 2021 | By Comodo

-Once the files are encrypted, the malware demands to download the tor browser and enter a specific website which is actually malicious.
+Once the files are encrypted,the locky ransomware demands to download the tor browser and enter a specific website which is actually malicious.
 It also demands to pay a ransom to unlock the encrypted file.

 Locky is a very dangerous threat capable of infecting a variety of file formats that includes the files created by designers, developers, engineers and testers.
 Locky ransomware attack targets mainly small businesses.

-The top countries hit by locky are Spain, Germany, USA, France, Italy, Great Britain, Czech Republic, Canada and Poland.
+The top countries hit by the Locky virus are Spain, Germany, the USA, France, Italy, Great Britain, the Czech Republic, Canada, and Poland.

 Locky infected emails looks genuine which makes it difficult for users to identify that the emails are malicious.
 If the email has a subject line that reads – “Upcoming Payment – 1 month notice.” or comes with a Microsoft Word document containing malicious macros.

-If the ransomware runs and infects the files, then it is will be difficult to recover.
+If the locky ransomware runs and infects the files, then it will be difficult to recover.
 The user will be notified to pay ransom to unlock the files.

-Once the PC is restored, Scan the system with an effective and recommended antivirus software and delete any remaining locky ransomware files.
+Once the PC is restored, Scan the system with effective and recommended antivirus software and delete any remaining Locky virus files.

 How to prevent Locky ransomware?